blanfried/Oso-Tech/content/english/plans.md

     - "**Additional Pages Can Be Added For a Fee** (See our [FAQ](../faq/) for more details)"

   # pricing table loop
-  - name : "Professionally Coded Website Package"
+  - name : "Professionally Coded Website"
     price: "$333 - $399"
     content : "Perfect For Businesses Looking to Increase Their Web Traffic or With No Existing Website."
     # Commented out until launch